TomerShweika/Forum-And-Any-do-list/README.md

-This is a php and mysql project.
+This is a php and mysql project.\n
-The forum built with online posts throght ajax requests.
-Download the zip file.
+The forum built with online posts throght ajax requests.\n Download the zip file.\n
-In your database import the .sql files .
+In your database import the .sql files .\n
-And change for your details where written "change here".
-The anydo list is a beautiful List with your chores.
+And change for your details where written "change here".\n The anydo list is a beautiful List with your chores.\n